JeffFessler/MIRT.jl/docs/src/index.md

 The documentation is even more still under construction.

-Further examples will likely be shared at [JuliaImageRecon](https://github.com/JuliaImageRecon);
+More complete examples are at [JuliaImageRecon](https://github.com/JuliaImageRecon);
 see
 [Examples](https://github.com/JuliaImageRecon/Examples)